sandermvanvliet/Codenizer.Avalonia.Map/README.md

 Additionally, mouse-wheel zoom is supported directly by the control.
 Panning is handled through a drag action on the control.

+The control provides a `MapObjectSelected` event which will fire after clicking on a _selectable_ (see below) object.
+It will only fire if an object was under the cursor.

 ## Adding objects to the control

 The control supports these object types out of the box: